Post-Newtonian Theory for Gravitational Waves

-An alternative way of defining the multipole expansion within the complete non-linear theory is that of Blanchet \& Damour~\cite{BD86, B87}, following pioneering works by Bonnor and collaborators~\cite{Bo59, BoR61, BoR66, HR69} and Thorne~\cite{Th80}.
-In this approach the basic multipole moments are the \emph{source} moments, rather than the radiative ones.
-In a first stage, the moments are left unspecified, as being some arbitrary functions of time, supposed to describe an actual physical source.
+A different way of defining the multipole expansion within the complete non-linear theory was proposed by \cite{BD86, B87}, following works by \cite{Bo59, BoR61, BoR66, HR69} and \cite{Th80}.
+In this approach the basic multipole moments are the \emph{source} moments, rather than the radiative ones.\footnote{An alternative definition of the source multipole moments, in terms of canonical Noether charges associated with residual gauge transformations in harmonic coordinates, has been proposed by \cite{COS18}.} In a first stage, the moments are left unspecified, as being some arbitrary functions of time, supposed to describe an actual physical source.
 They are iterated by means of a post-Minkowskian expansion of the vacuum field equations (valid in the source's exterior).
-Technically, the post-Minkowskian approximation scheme is greatly simplified by the assumption of a multipolar expansion, as one can consider separately the iteration of the different multipole pieces composing the exterior field.\epubtkFootnote{Whereas, the direct attack of the post-Minkowskian expansion, valid at once inside and outside the source, faces some calculational difficulties~\cite{ThK75, CTh77}.} In this ``multipolar-post-Minkowskian'' (MPM) formalism, which is physically valid over the entire weak-field region outside the source, and in particular in the wave zone (up to future null infinity), the radiative multipole moments are obtained in the form of some non-linear functionals of the more basic source moments. \emph{A priori}, the method is not limited to post-Newtonian sources; however we shall see that, in the current situation, the \emph{closed-form} expressions of the source multipole moments can be established only in the case where the source is post-Newtonian~\cite{B95, B98mult}.
-The reason is that in this case the domain of validity of the post-Newtonian iteration (\emph{viz}. the near zone) overlaps the exterior weak-field region, so that there exists an intermediate zone in which the post-Newtonian and multipolar expansions can be matched together.
+Technically, the post-Minkowskian approximation scheme is greatly simplified by the assumption of a multipolar expansion, as one can consider separately the iteration of the different multipole pieces composing the exterior field.
+In this multipolar-post-Minkowskian (MPM) formalism, which is physically valid over the entire weak-field region outside the source, and in particular in the wave zone (going up to future null infinity), the radiative multipole moments are obtained in the form of some non-linear functionals of the more basic source moments. \emph{A priori}, the method is not limited to post-Newtonian sources; however, in practice, the \emph{closed-form} expressions of the source multipole moments can be established only in the case where the source is post-Newtonian \citep{BD89, B95, B98mult}.
+The reason is that in this case the domain of validity of the post-Newtonian iteration (viz. the near zone) overlaps the exterior weak-field region, so that there exists an intermediate zone in which the post-Newtonian and multipolar expansions can be matched together.